 The influx of testing in schools in the last five years, Bromhead argues, is further limiting teachers’ to inspire students and engage them in class materials.

 She recalls, “When I first started teaching just over ten years ago, my students and I turned my classroom into a medieval medical chamber: stained glass windows, skeletons and the odd-limb hanging from the ceiling to reflect what we were learning across English (Frankenstein) and HSIE (Medieval Europe).
 Who has time to do that these days?”

 For genuine change to happen, she believes there needs to be changes across all industries, which will ensure a more holistic approach to improving and modernising the way students are educated.

 Bromhead explains, “Policy makers need to have a good hard think about school starting age, why so many families can’t afford to keep their kids home until they’re a little older and how this impacts the child’s development long term.
 There is a lot of talk about Australia being among the best in the world re education but the reality is that we are failing our kids in many ways and slipping further and further behind and becoming more and more like the US.”

 To any new professionals in the industry, Bromhead warns, “Don’t be a slave to the system.
 Do your hours at work, some prep time at home and work your butt off when you’re with your students.
 But don’t overdo it.
 The system, the hours, our pay will never change if we just put up with whatever it is we are ‘expected to do’.”

 About the expert

-Priyanka Bromhead is a Head Teacher English at the NSW Department of Education.
+Priyanka Bromhead is a former Head Teacher English at the NSW Department of Education.
 Her approach to English, teaching and learning and life in general is counter-cultural, while understanding and experiencing the demands of 21st Century education for the last decade.
 Her aim is not to pump out robot-like numbers, but to nurture minds that are critical, creative and conscious in the way that they engage with society.